Wembley means different things to different people — ‘football’, ‘concerts’ and ‘Indian food’, depending on who you ask.

 If you’re looking for something lighter, head to Peppercorn in Empire Way.
 The friendly café sells a good selection of sandwiches, soups, salads, pies, pasties, jacket potatoes and cakes.
 Sandwiches and pastries also feature in the beautifully designed Ecco’la Café in Wembley Park Drive, but it’s the fabulous pizzas and pastas that people come for.

 Also worth noting is Wembley Park Food Market near the tube station on Wednesdays between 10am-3pm.
 Here you’ll find a regularly changing selection of street food dishes from around the world; plus meat, seafood and cakes.
 Wembley Park is undergoing a huge regeneration at the moment and while the Wednesday food market reigns supreme, from August 2018 there are due to be five different street food vendors popping up between 11am-3pm.
-There's due to be a new (and massive) Boxpark arriving later in the year, too.
+There's due to be a new (and massive) Boxpark arriving later in 2018, too.
 It's all go-go-go.

 No foodie visit to Wembley is complete without shopping in one of the many Indian and Sri Lankan grocers, greengrocers and kitchenware shops on Ealing Road.
 We’ve already told you about the best ones here.
 Stock up on spices, catering-sized packs of basmati rice and wheat flour ‘atta’, and speciality fruit and veg seldom seen elsewhere.
 You’ll also find curiosities like four-tier contraptions to make south Indian idlis, and antique Indian cookbooks selling for mere pennies.

 Additionally, there are plenty of alphonso mango stalls (when in season), vendors selling kulfi and sugar-cane juice, hole-in-the-wall street food joints and much more.
 It’s colourful, noisy, crowded, friendly — and very much like being in India, circa 1980s.